John Collins Player Props: Hawks vs. Wizards

-The Atlanta Hawks, with John Collins, face the Washington Wizards at 7:00 PM ET on Wednesday.
+The Atlanta Hawks, John Collins included, take the court versus the Washington Wizards on Friday at 7:00 PM ET.

-If you'd like to place a bet on Collins' props, we break down his available ones, providing some stats and trends, below.
+If you'd like to place a wager on Collins' props, we break down his available ones, providing some stats and trends, below.

 John Collins Prop Bets vs. the Wizards